Orange sesame 3-bean salad, a flavorful blend of sweet oranges, citrus-soy dressing, and nutty sesame seeds, is a healthy twist on an old favorite.

 - 1 – 15 oz.
 (400 gm.) can black beans, drained and rinsed

 - 1 – 15 oz.
 (400 gm.) can red kidney beans, drained and rinsed

 - 4 medium oranges

 - 1 lemon, juiced (or 3 Tbsp. lemon juice)

 - 1 tsp. soy sauce or Tamari

-- Cut and juice the remaining orange and juice the lemon.
-Add the juices to a small bowl or glass jar.
-Add 1 tsp. soy sauce, ½ tsp. turmeric and ½ tsp. ground black pepper.
+- Cut and juice the remaining orange and juice the lemon and add the juices to a small bowl or jar.
+Add 1 tsp. of soy sauce, ½ tsp. of turmeric, and ½ tsp. of ground black pepper.
 Mix well and add to the salad.

 - Add the toasted sesame seeds and mix everything.